microsoft/AzureTrailblazerAcademy/month1/labs/lab_IoT/README.md

 <img src="./images/storage-container-files.jpg" alt="Storage Account Container Files"  Width="600">

 ## Step 11: Option 2 - Create Power BI Dashboard
 1. Go to [powerbi.com](https://powerbi.microsoft.com/en-us/) and sign in with your work or school account.
-If the Stream Analytics job query outputs results, you will see that your dataset is already created:
+If the Stream Analytics job query outputs results, you will see that your dataset is already created.

 <img src="./images/pbi-dashboard-dataset.jpg" alt="Power BI dataset"  Width="600">